Skip to main content

 Information guide on digitisation.

 State Library has developed a Digitisation toolkit that provides information about how to digitise records.
 More information is available from the Toolkit created by the representative bodies of galleries, libraries, archives, and museums (GLAM Peak).
-National Library of Australia also provides information on recommended practices for digital preservation.
+Guidelines regarding digital preservation can be found in State Library's Preservation Policy.

 Photographic